Why Is Everyone Talking About IOTA?

 How Much Does It Cost to Trade IOTA CFDs with Plus500?

-One of the big draws of Plus500 is it’s competitive fee structure.
+One of the big draws of Plus500 is its competitive fee structure.
 Unlike some other brokers, they charge zero commission.
-Instead, users are only charged on the spread of their CFD trades.
-In the case of IOTA, this is typically around 1.10%.
+Instead, users are only charged on the spread of their CFD trades (spreads vary).
 You should keep in mind that there are premiums for holding an overnight position and you might be charged an inactivity fee if you do not use your account in a 3 month period.

 Of course, there’s more to a good broker than just competitive fees.
 To help you manage your risk, Plus500 comes equipped with an impressive array of tools.
-You can manage your own leverage by trading with high, low or no leverage.
-You also have the option to set a guaranteed “close at loss” or “close at profit” limit.
+For example, you have the option to set a guaranteed “close at loss” or “close at profit” limit.
 These tools give you a lot of control over your CFDs and help remove some of the micromanagement.

 One of the more useful features is the trailing stop.
 This allows you to set a stop position that grows with the market.
 If the value of IOTA increases, so will the value of your stop position.
 This allows you to enjoy an uptick in the market without manually monitoring and updating your stop position.